-For fiction novels, the number of chapters varies — some may go as far as 50, but the general average seems to be 12 chapters.
+For fiction novels, the number of chapters varies — some may go as far as 50, but the general average.

 Literature on chapter breaks often notes the best method is to know primarily “when and how to end a chapter.”
 It’s not a matter of how many words you use, but how you utilize your plot or sequence of events to compel your audience to keep reading.